Skip to main content

 X

-1. Be on the City’s list of developers that were pre-qualified through the City’s RFQ process and requirements; or
+1. Be on the City’s list of developers pre-qualified through the City’s RFQ process;

 2. Become qualified at least two weeks before the NOFA due date; or

-3. Be on the City’s list of emerging developers or be eligible as a minority-owned, women-owned or small and emerging local development firm and be partnering with a pre-qualified developer.
+3. Be on the City’s list of small and emerging developers, or be eligible as a minority-owned, women-owned, or small and emerging local development firm, and partner with a pre-qualified developer.

 NOFA and Attachments